 On the other hand, those who have opposed this action from the start have attended the proceedings.
 Somehow, concerned and informed citizens don’t register with Bishop or the others on the council.

 Conclusion: There is no groundswell of support for the Town’s eminent domain action, and much if not all of the support we have seen in the past was “astroturf.”

-Despite spending millions on this litigation, misleading residents about the issues, and cynically creating strife and division among residents in order to gin up “popular” support for something the Town council wanted to do anyway, this effort will fail as concerned citizens have been warning all along, and residents of Apple Valley will be left holding the bag for attorney costs and much more.
+Despite spending millions on this litigation, misleading residents about the issues, and cynically creating strife and division among residents in order to gin up “popular” support for something the Town council was going to do anyway, this effort will fail as concerned citizens have been warning all along, and residents of Apple Valley will be left holding the bag for Liberty Utilities’ attorney costs and much more.
 Worse, even if the Town should by some miracle win, we all still lose.

 — Greg Raven is Co-Chair of Apple Valley Citizens for Government Accountability, and is concerned about quality of life issues.